Christine Darby // Published: June 2021 // Updated: August 2025

 Did your website disappear from Google search—or never show up at all?
 If your website is indexed on Google but doesn’t show up for your own name or brand, yet appears normally on Bing, DuckDuckGo, and Yahoo, you’re not alone.

-We’ve tracked this issue since 2019 across personal brand, portfolio, and small business sites.
+We’ve tracked this issue since 2019 across personal brand, portfolio, and business sites.
 It’s obscure, easy to misdiagnose, and often dismissed as standard SEO underperformance.
+As of 2025, we continue to regularly hear from sites facing this issue.

-We call it the Indexed-but-Invisible issue: a pattern where a site is fully indexed in Google, yet doesn’t appear in results—not even for its own name.
-It’s a visibility gap and it's fixable, but only through manual intervention.
+We labeled it “Indexed but Invisible” because it’s a pattern where a site is fully indexed in Google, yet for all practical purposes doesn’t appear in results—not even for its own unique name.
+It’s a visibility gap and it’s fixable, but only through manual intervention.

 This problem wears the mask of normal SEO struggle.
 It looks like “Google being Google,” which is why most site owners—and many SEOs—either misdiagnose it or give up.

 This article outlines the nature of the issue, who it affects, and why common SEO advice doesn’t apply.
-If your legitimate website has vanished from Google, but is still indexed and visible on other search engines, this is likely the problem you’re facing.
+If your legitimate website is indexed in Google and vanished from search results, but is still visible on other search engines, this is likely the problem you’re facing.

-We give examples below of sites that ranked for branded searches as expected, then for all practical purposes abruptly disappeared from Google search.
+We give examples below of sites that ranked for branded searches for years, then abruptly disappeared from Google search.
 Affected sites do not experience a drop in ranking or get deindexed—they simply are no longer served in Google’s SERPs.
 However, they are still visible on other search engines.

-The good news: If your site is indexed-but-invisible on Google, it can recover and regain expected positioning—sometimes snapping back into place within a day—even if it’s been missing from Google SERPs for a year or more.
+The good news: If your site matches the pattern, it can recover and regain expected positioning—sometimes snapping back into place within a day—even if it’s been missing from Google SERPs for a year or more.
 Recovery requires human intervention or “nudging,” but not because of anything inherently wrong with your site.

-Important: The specific issue outlined below does NOT stem from factors blamed in other SEO articles: new domain, manual penalties, security problems, URL removals, noindex directives, low-quality content, robots.txt issues, generic brand name, algorithm update, etc. We’ve also seen it misattributed to DNS configuration, schema, CWV, and page rendering—but none of these are the cause.
+Important: This specific issue does NOT stem from factors blamed in other SEO articles: new domain, manual penalties, security problems, URL removals, noindex directives, low-quality content, robots.txt issues, generic brand name, algorithm update, etc. We’ve also seen it misattributed to DNS configuration, CWV, and page rendering—but none of these are the cause.
+The core issue lies in Google’s algorithmic ability to reliably serve the definitive online presence for a specific brand.

 Affected Sites Share These Traits

 Several years ago, a pattern emerged when we received multiple requests related to “why did my website disappear from Google” and “my Squarespace site disappeared.”
-Each of these sites had historically ranked for their brand or personal name, but suddenly stopped being served for those searches.
+Each of the sites had historically ranked for their brand or personal name—as expected—but suddenly stopped being served for those searches.

-For small portfolio sites, branded or name-based queries are often the primary way people find them.
-These sites deserved to rank, and surfacing at the top of Google should not have required any intervention.
+For small sites, branded or name-based queries are often the primary way people find them.
+These particular sites deserved to rank, and surfacing at the top of Google should not have required our intervention.

 • Site appears in Google’s index as expected. site:example.com

 • Domain active for years.
 The individual or business is well-established in their field.
-Site represents the expected, trustworthy, relevant result when searching for the person or brand.
+The site represents the expected, trustworthy, relevant result when searching for the person or brand.

-• Previously ranked, then vanished: Many affected sites originally ranked in Google (often in position one) for a branded search, then abruptly disappeared, despite still being indexed.
+• Previously ranked, then vanished: Affected sites originally ranked in Google (typically position one) for a brand search for years, then abruptly disappeared, despite still being indexed.

 • Site missing ONLY from Google search results.
 Sites continue to be served on other search engines such as Bing, Yahoo, or DuckDuckGo.